Affiliated Organisations

 Email: friends@apothecaries.org

-Both faculties and friends hold evening lectures with eminent international speakers that are worldly renowned.
+Both Faculty and Friends of the Archives hold evening lectures with eminent international speakers that are worldly renowned.
 Memberships are available for all of the above.

-The schedule of forthcoming Eponymous lectures (with subscription supper) is available here.
+The schedule of forthcoming Eponymous lectures (with subscription supper) is available at www.apothecaries.org

 The British Society for the History of Medicine is not responsible for the content of external sites.